MerlijnWajer/pyroTorrent/sphinx/intro.rst

 Restart rtorrent once you've changed the configuration, if the socket file is created then you've set up your *.rtorrent.rc* correctly.
-Now, don't forget to make it writable by the webserver as well.
+Now, don't forget to make it writable by the web server as well.

 Webserver configuration
 -----------------------